OpenNebula/marketplace-docs/source/service/oneke.rst

 Master Role
 ^^^^^^^^^^^

 The master role is responsible for running RKE2's **Control Plane**, managing the etcd database, API server, controller manager and scheduler, along with the worker nodes.
 It has been implemented according to principles defined in the `RKE2's High Availability <https://docs.rke2.io/install/ha/>`_ section.
-Specifically the **fixed registration address** is a HAProxy instanceexposing TCP port ``9345`` on a VNF node.
+Specifically, the **fixed registration address** is an HAProxy instance exposing TCP port ``9345`` on a VNF node.

 Worker Role
 ^^^^^^^^^^^

-The worker role deploys just standard RKE2 nodes without any taints or labels and it is the default destination for regular workloads.
+The worker role deploys only standard RKE2 nodes without any taints or labels and it is the default destination for regular workloads.

 Storage Role
 ^^^^^^^^^^^^